matheusjohannaraujo/continuum/docs/DOC-EU.md

 >> #### Attention: This Framework was built to be used on Apache server, however it works on Nginx and IIS.

 >> ```
->> The framework uses the Apache Server rewrite through HTACCESS, on servers
+>> The framework uses the Apache Server rewrite through HTACCESS,
->> Nginx and IIS some of the features present in HTACCESS may not work.
+>> on IIS and Nginx servers the framework may not work correctly.
 >> ```

 <hr>